How to Play Spider Solitaire: A Simple Guide

 Bored?
 Alone?
 In the mood for a game?

-Luckily, there's a game just for the occasion: Spider Solitaire.
+Luckily, we have a perfect idea – learn how to play Spider Solitaire.
 With its seemingly random "win some, lose some" nature, Spider Solitaire has been an addictive game that has captivated solo players for decades.
 But evidence has suggested that most losses are due to user error rather than the game setup, meaning there are winning strategies that have yet to be discovered.

 In fact, according to a study, roughly 99.9% of Spider Solitaire games are considered "winnable" games, provided a player makes all the right moves from start to finish.
 Getting stuck is practically inevitable, but you'll get better with practice.